 As data are collected on a CMCF beamline, images are saved and stored as follows:

-- Images are first saved to the local disk of the detector computer (this disk is cleared daily) and then saved under the user's personal account.
+- Images are saved under the user's personal account.
 Generally images are kept in user accounts for up to a month, or until storage space is needed for new data.

 archiver [somedir] /run/media/[user_name]/[drivename]